brixt01/library-management-system/README.md

 # library-management-system
-A library management system, using C
+A library management system, written in C

 ## Task